CS-BIO/TopDr/README.md

-# TorDr: Topology-Aware Deep Learning on Higher-Order Structures for Drug Response Prediction
+# TopDr: Topology-Aware Deep Learning on Higher-Order Structures for Drug Response Prediction

 This repository provides the official implementation of the paper **"Topology-Aware Deep Learning on Higher-Order Structures for Drug Response Prediction"**.